European bank shares fall as crisis leaves mark

 The turmoil that began in the United States spread quickly around the globe, ensnaring one of Europe's biggest banking names in 167-year-old Credit Suisse AG CSGN.S, which was forced into a shotgun marriage with Swiss peer UBS Group UBSG.S to avert a wider crisis.

+"At this moment the focus has to be that we can maintain financial stability and that the closing of the deal is smooth and fast," Jordan told a news conference after SNB hiked rates by half a percentage point.

+The Bank of England was also expected to deliver its eleventh straight interest rate hike later in the day, even as financial stocks were among the top decliners on Britain's stock market.

-Citigroup downgraded Europe's banking sector on Thursday, warning the rapid pace of interest rate hikes will further weigh on economic activity and lenders' profits.
+Citigroup downgraded Europe's banking sector, warning the rapid pace of interest rate hikes will further weigh on economic activity and lenders' profits.

 "The European banking sector's fundamentals look healthy.
 But the ongoing confidence crisis could limit banks' risk appetite and reduce the flow of credit," Citigroup equity strategists led by Beata M Manthey said.

-The index of top European banks .SX7P was down 1% in early trading, with German banking giants Deutsche Bank DBKGn.DE and Commerzbank CBKG.DE both falling 0.8%.
+The index of top European banks .SX7P was down 2.1%, with German banking giants Deutsche Bank DBKGn.DE and Commerzbank CBKG.DE falling 2.1% and 3.2%, respectively.
+London-headquartered HSBC HSBA.L dropped 3%.

 The rescue of Credit Suisse, which followed the collapses of California-based Silicon Valley Bank (SVB) SIVB.O and New York-based Signature Bank SBNY.O ignited broader concerns about investors' exposure to a fragile banking sector.

-Switzerland's financial market regulator FINMA on Thursday defended its decision to impose steep losses on some of Credit Suisse bondholders as part of its rescue, saying the decision was legally watertight.
+Switzerland's financial market regulator FINMA on Thursday defended its decision to impose steep losses on some of Credit Suisse bondholders as part of its rescue, saying the move was legally watertight.

 The decision to prioritise shareholders over Additional Tier 1 (AT1) bondholders rattled the $275 billion AT1 bond market and some Credit Suisse AT1 bondholders are seeking legal advice.